EpicBotCoders/python-discord-windows-controller/README.md

 # Discord Windows Controller Bot

 The Discord Windows Controller Bot is a Python bot designed to control Windows operations through Discord commands.
-It can perform tasks like locking your workstation and monitoring mouse movement in a specified channel.
+It can perform tasks like locking your workstation and monitoring mouse movement in a specified channel as well as saving files you send to the local workstation.
 Follow these steps to set up and run the bot.

 ## Step 1: Clone the Repository